-8.1 The City shall consult with the Union on matters of pay, hours and working conditions in accordance with State law and City policies, rules and regulations.

-8.2 Employees shall be free to participate in Union activities without interference, intimidation or discrimination in accordance with State law and City policies, rules and regulations, including provisions of this Agreement.
+- 8.1 The City shall consult with the Association on matters of pay, hours and working conditions in accordance with State law and City policies, rules and regulations. - 8.2 Employees shall be free to participate in Association activities without interference, intimidation or discrimination in accordance with State law and City policies,

-8.3 Dues Deduction
+Dues Deduction

-The City shall deduct from the pay of Union members, the amount certified by the Union including any periodic membership dues and any special membership assessments as may be specified by the Union, as properly certified.
+The City shall deduct from the pay of Association members, the amount of Association regular and periodic membership dues and any special membership assessments as may be specified by the Association under the authority of an authorization card furnished by the Association and signed by the unit member.

-The pro-rated monthly deductions, together with a written statement of the names and amounts deducted, shall be forwarded promptly to the Union office each month.
-Dues shall be deducted only for members of the Union within the represented unit.
+The pro-rated monthly deductions, together with a written statement of the names and amounts deducted, shall be forwarded promptly to the Association office each month.
+Dues shall be deducted only for members of the Association within the represented unit.

-At the time of initial employment, the City shall distribute to new unit members Union prepared information about Union membership and Association-prepared payroll deduction authorization forms.
+At the time of initial employment, the City shall distribute to new unit members Association-prepared information about Association membership, agency fee, and Association-prepared payroll deduction authorization forms.
 At the time of the employing City department's orientation, the employing City department shall identify the union shop steward/representative for the worksite and introduce the new employee to the representative if practical.
-Each pay period, the City shall provide the Union with a list of newly hired unit members.
+Each pay period, the City shall provide the Association with a list of newly hired unit members.